josephgonzales01/k8s-the-hard-way-with-vbox/README.md

    - The output will contain two join commands:
      - One for control plane nodes (with --control-plane flag)
      - One for worker nodes
+   - Copy these commands to a text file on your host machine - you'll need them for the next steps

 ### Why:
 - Kubeadm config specifies control plane endpoint (load balancer)